Generate spec-compliant version strings

 3.7.0.
 A pre-release looks like3.7.0-rc.1.
 A fully decorated string looks like3.7.0-rc.1+build.42. - Keep major at

-0to model pre-1.0 software, where the public API is considered unstable. - Build metadata never affects ordering, so use it only for traceability such as a date stamp or short hash.
+0to model pre-1.0 software, where the public API is considered unstable by convention. - Build metadata never affects ordering, so use it only for traceability such as a date stamp or short commit hash — not to signal version priority.

 - All values are synthetic — never treat a generated version as the real release number of any real package.